pwittchen/wittchen.io/README.md

 make theme
 ```

-gulp is in watching mode and when `*.css` file is generated we can manually stop it
+gulp is in watching mode and when `*.css` file is generated we can manually stop it by typing `Ctrl+C`

-of course we need to have `gulp` installed

 this work is required **only when we are changing style of the theme**